swcurran/maintainers/README.md

 - Email
 - Company

-The GitHub username is taken from the governance YAML file.
+The GitHub username is taken from the CLOWarden configuration file.

 ### 3. Maintainer Configuration Files<!-- omit in toc -->